rsalmei/clearly/README.md

 # clearly :)
 ## Clear and accurate real-time monitor for celery

-`Clearly` is an alternative to [flower](https://github.com/mher/flower).
+Do you use [celery](http://www.celeryproject.org), and monitor your tasks with [flower]([flower](https://github.com/mher/flower)?
+You may really like **Clearly**!

+`Clearly` is a real-time monitor for your celery tasks and workers!

 While I do like flower, to me it's not been totally up to the task (pun intended :)).
 Why is that?
-I'd like _actual_ real-time monitoring, filter multiple tasks at once, syntax coloring and complete, whole, thorough, comprehensive results!
+I'd like _actual_ real-time monitoring, filter multiple tasks at once, syntax coloring, and complete, whole, thorough, comprehensive results!
-And flower needs page refreshes, filters only one task at a time, displays results as plain strings and on top of that truncates them... 😞
+And flower needs page refreshes, filters only one task at a time, displays results as plain strings as well as truncates them...

 Ok, `clearly` does provide all that!
-It is actual real-time, has multiple simultaneous filters, an advanced syntax coloring system, and complete non-truncated results!
-Oh, and it works right in the (i)python terminal :)
+It is actually real-time, has multiple simultaneous filters, an advanced syntax coloring system, complete non-truncated results, and it's fast! :)
-It's great to actually _see_ what's going on in your celery tasks, all in real-time!
-So it's great for debugging and demoing.
+It's great to actually _see_ what's going on in your celery workers, all in real-time!
+So it's great for inspecting, debugging, and demonstrating your company async-superpowers (put `clearly` on a big TV)!

-Now, `clearly` even has an outer process server!
+`Clearly` has an outer process server, and the clients connect to it via gRPC.
-You can always connect to it, and see the last 10,000 tasks, anytime.
-This makes `clearly` quite complete, and can even substitute flower entirely.
+This makes `clearly` quite complete, and could even substitute flower entirely for monitoring needs.

 It's only missing a Docker image for simple deploying now.
 And a command line to call the client directly from the shell!